Saint John the Baptist Catholic School: History

 Xavier School, which is also in San Juan, signs a MOA with St. John the Baptist Catholic School.

-In June 2011, there was a turn-over of Principalship from Rev. Fr.
-Nolan A. Que, Ph.D to Rev. Fr.
-Adolfo T. Paroni Jr. On March 28, 2014, the graduation of the Senior batch 2014, Fr.
-Frank ceased to be the school director pursuant to the decision of Luis Antonio G. Cardinal Tagle D.D. that a priest should only have one ministry, continuing to be the Parish Priest of St. John the Baptist Parish.
+In June 2011, there was a turn-over of principalship from Nolan A. Que to Adolfo T. Paroni Jr. On March 28, 2014, the graduation of the Senior batch 2014, Frank ceased to be the school director pursuant to the decision of Cardinal Luis Antonio G. Tagle that a priest should only have one ministry, continuing to be the parish priest of St. John the Baptist Parish.
 In response to the needs of the times and in consonance with the RCAM-ES Program, schools are clustered into groups.
-At present, Saint John the Baptist Catholic School belongs to cluster 7 under the directorship of Rev. Fr.
-Maxell Lowell C. Aranilla, Ph.D. with Rev. Fr.
-Rany P. Geraldino as the Assistant Director and Mr. Noel F. Noble, Ph.D. as the Principal respectively.
+At present, Saint John the Baptist Catholic School belongs to cluster 7 under the directorship of Maxell Lowell C. Aranilla with Rany P. Geraldino as the assistant director and Maria Lourdes Torres as the principal respectively.
 The cluster includes six other schools namely: Our Lady of Guadalupe Minor Seminary, Paco Catholic School, St. Pius X Parochial School, St. Joseph's School – Pandacan, Guadalupe Catholic School and San Isidro Catholic School.

 In 2015, SJBCS started to adapt the Genyo e-Learning for the SY 2015–2016.

-In school year 2016–2017, there was a turnover of principalship from Mr. Noel F. Noble to Ms. Tanya P. Namit.
+In school year 2016–2017, there was a turnover of principalship from Noel F. Noble to Tanya P. Namit.